pbreheny/visreg/FAQ.md

    and we want to plot the relationship between Age and SBP.
 A 'conditional' plot illustrates the relationship between the two, conditional on the sex being, say, Male (the default in visreg is to choose the most common category).

-   The 'effect' plot in visreg, on the other hand, illustrates the effect on SBP of a *change* in age -- the default in visreg is to use the mean age as the reference point for this change.
+   The 'contrast' plot in visreg, on the other hand, illustrates the effect on SBP of a *change* in age -- the default in visreg is to use the mean age as the reference point for this change.
 Since the above model does not have an interaction, this effect will be the same for men and women, and thus does not require you to specify a sex for the plot.

-   Both conditional and effect plots answer subtly different questions, and both are useful in different situations.
+   Both conditional and contrast plots answer subtly different questions, and both are useful in different situations.

 1. How do I use visreg for a model with offset terms?